-- A visual problem caused by the orange rail half way up and all along the fence - Its position on the course coming at the end of a fast straight after five demanding fences have been jumped - Its angled position on approach - The camber/drop element of the fence on landing - The turn after it has been jumped
+- A visual problem caused by the coloured rail halfway up and all along the fence - Its position on the course coming at the end of a fast straight after five demanding fences have been jumped - · Its angled position on approach - The camber/drop element of the fence on landing - The turn after it has been jumped.
 This fence's positioning is poor, with a left turn immediately after the fence is jumped.
-The fence is also angled and is not jumped head-on, as a normal fence would be, as in (Plan View) diagram (c).
-Horses have to jump the fence at an angle as in (Plan View) diagram (d).
-In addition, jockeys steer their mounts to the nearside, accentuating the angle to be jumped even more.
+The fence is also angled and is not jumped head-on, as a normal fence would be.